Studded with pieces of apple and served with a decadent maple glaze, this Vegan Apple Cake with Maple Glaze is a sure way to impress your friends.

 - Prepare your flax eggs by whisking together 2 tablespoons of ground flaxseed with 6 tablespoons of water.
 Set aside to thicken.

 - In a sauce pan, melt the coconut oil.
 Add in the coconut sugar, apple sauce and vanilla and mix until smooth.
-Stir in the chopped apples.
+Stir in the thickened flax eggs and chopped apples.

 - In a separate bowl whisk together the flour, salt, baking powder, and cinnamon.